shawnsong/kubernetes-handbook/wrap-up/setup-services.md

 ```

 ### Create `systemd` Unit for API Server
 Similar to etcd, it is better to create a seperate file to store parameters for API Server bootstrap.
+There are several parameters that are used by all the components, so we create a file to store all shared parameters first, then create the API Server environment file.

-Please refer [apiserver](../environment/apiserver) as an example.
+Please refer [shared-config](../environment/shared-config) and [apiserver](../environment/apiserver) as an example.

 ```shell
 [Unit]